Akash-Gupta-1999/Interview-Path/Subjects/Computer Networks/content.md

             - If ACK is lost or delayed, sender retransmits → further reducing efficiency.

 -   Go Back-N ARQ
     -   Go-Back-N is a Sliding Window Protocol where the sender can transmit multiple frames at once (up to window size N) without waiting for acknowledgements.
-However, if an error is detected, the sender retransmits the lost/damaged frame and all frames after it, hence the name *Go-Back-N*.
+However, if an error is detected, the sender retransmits the lost/damaged frame and all frames after it, hence the name Go-Back-N.

     -   Characteristics
         - Pipeline (continuous) sending: Sender can send up to N frames before needing an ACK.